 Best For: Recreational use with maximum comfort and a relaxed feel.

 - Rudder included

 Hobie has long been one of my top favorite kayak brands for recreational paddlers.
 They are proven, effective, and durable boats that just don’t ever seem to give up, even if you give them a beating.

-Unlike most kayaks, the Oasis is designed for an aggressive angler.
+Unlike most kayaks, the Mirage is designed for an aggressive angler.
 Thanks to the unique design of the hull, you can actually safely stand up in this boat.

 They added features to stabilize the boat well enough to allow for an elevated seat position as well.
 Once you get to your fishing spot, raise the seat to afford a better attack angle to fish more easily from the kayak!

 I’m a huge fan of the padded pedals for barefoot operation.
 There’s nothing nicer than kicking off your sandals on a sunny day and pedaling in peace with the wind between your toes!

 Best For: High efficiency and features on a kayak that can be upgraded and modified to your needs.